dmazin/dmazin.github.io/_posts/2023-03-03-declare-sabbatical.md

 The period between jobs is an opportunity to “capstone” what you learned in your previous job.
 For example, I started my Rollbar job with little theoretical education about reliability engineering.
 Therefore, everything I know in that domain is experiential.
 This meant that I came across tons of concepts that I knew how to deal with, but did not actually know much about them.

 Let me give you an example.
-We ran some a bunch of VMs, for example to host MySQL, and we configured the MySQL process using SystemD.
+We ran a bunch of VMs, for example to host MySQL, and we configured the MySQL process using SystemD.
 I knew how to work with SystemD, but I knew absolutely nothing about what an init process it, where it stands the overall picture of an operating system, the history and criticism of SystemD, nor did I know anything about Linux features it uses like cgroups.

 At a job, we come across many concepts, even work with them, without having much theoretical understanding of what they are.
 Personally, these little mysteries nag me, and I like to demystify them.
 At a fast-paced job, there may not be much time to actually demystify concepts, and so, after that job, when you come up for air is a great time to demystify.